Adaptive golf carts

 The ParaGolfer is an all-terrain power wheelchair that raises golfers into a standing position, allowing for unrestricted shoulder movement and a more conventional golf swing.
 The ParaGolfer features a quick-adjust seat with a 10-second stand-up function, a luggage bin, and a golf bag holder.
 This golfing wheelchair is regularly used by people with high level spinal cord injuries, but can be used by anyone with mobility or stability limitations.

 The ParaGolfer is navigated with a joystick and can reach speeds of 6 mph.
 Because the ParaGolfer handles differently than conventional golf carts, you will need to be trained before you can use the ParaGolfer on the course.
 The training will teach you how to drive the wheelchair, make personal adjustments, and golf using the wheelchair.
 Training is offered by the Massachusetts ParaGolfers Association and Spaulding Adaptive Sports Centers at both DCR golf courses.
 You can schedule a training by contacting Leo J. Martin Memorial Golf Course or Ponkapoag Golf Course.

-The SoloRider is a single-user golf cart that is operated with hand controls, and that can be operated with one hand.
-The pivoting seat has turns 230 degrees and lifts you up to 12 inches, letting you swing from a seated or lifted position.
+The SoloRider is a single-user golf cart that is operated with hand controls.
+The cart can be operated with both hands, or one hand.
+The pivoting seat turns 230 degrees and lifts you up to 12 inches, letting you swing from a seated or lifted position.
 The SoloRider can reach speeds of up to 13 mph, and features a golf bag holder and cup holders.